Supporting You Through The H-1B Petition Specialty Occupation Visa Process

 - Prior documents issued by USCIS, if any (work authorization, etc.)

 - Letter documenting the experience of the beneficiary, if required (licenses, etc.)

 - Employment verification

-If you are an employer or employee wishing to obtain an H-1B visa our attorneys want to help you.
-Call our Boston, Massachusetts, office at 617-426-8100 or send an email for a confidential meeting.
+If you are an employer or employee wishing to obtain an H-1B visa, our attorneys are here to help you.
+Call our Boston, Massachusetts, office at 617-855-0444 or fill out our online contact form to schedule a consultation.